 That makes the cleaning process necessarily have to be faster.

-More difficult to put on
+Full face scuba mask are more difficult to put on

 Due to the amount of strap that it has for the size, this type of mask can be a little more complicated to put on than the traditional mask.
 If it is placed incorrectly, there is a risk of water entering the mask.

-More critical if it comes off
+Full face scuba mask are more critical if it comes off

 In the case of the conventional mask, if it falls, it does not pose any major inconvenience while breathing through the air regulator that is separate from the mask.